martenframework/marten/docs/docs/schemas/introduction.md

 The `#data` method of an HTTP request object returns a hash-like object containing the request data: this object is automatically initialized from any form data or JSON data contained in the request body.
 :::

-### Rendering schema errors within forms
+### Rendering schemas as forms

 It should be noted that templates can easily interact with schema objects in order to introspect them and render a corresponding HTML form.

-In the above example, the schema could be used as follows to render an equivalent form in the `article_create.html` template:
+In the previous example, the schema could be used as follows to render an equivalent form in the `article_create.html` template:

 ```html
 <form method="post" action="" novalidate>